bernatixer/stylizer/README.md

 Apply a given style to an image in real time.

+## Usage

+You can find the docs here: http://localhost:8080/docs

 ## Running

 ### Run the service in a Docker container